 Sacrificial praise in the midst of agony is spiritual dynamite.
-Shift forward a couple of thousand years, and observe Paul and Silas in jail (Acts 16).
+Shift forward a couple of thousand years, and observe Paul and Silas in jail.
 They have been beaten, their backs are bleeding and in shreds.
-They had no medical attention and were thrown in a stony jail, their feet put in stocks, surrounded by many other prisoners.
+They had no medical attention and were slammed in a stony jail with many others and no comfort.
 What do they do?
 Cry?
 Complain?
 No!
 They SING!
 They sing praises to God, so that the whole jail can hear them.
 And what happens?
-There’s an earthquake.
+An earthquake!
 Prisoners come to faith, doors swing open, and even the jailer repents and brings his whole family to accept Yeshua as Lord.
 See what I mean?
 Dynamite.

 I honestly don’t think anything delights God more – a voluntary sacrifice of praise in the midst of hardship.
 It expresses such love and trust to God, such honor.
 I think this is the reason that God decided that Judah would be the ancestor of David, and ultimately the Messiah.
 Leah’s costly heart-change while still in great pain was so powerful and pleasing to God that he gave the honor of his scepter to the one whose very name means “praise”.

 In both Hebrew and Christian tradition, “Shiloh” in this context has become synonymous with Messiah.
 It is thought to be a contracted Hebrew word meaning, “To whom it belongs” , with “it” meaning authority, tribute (cf. Ez 21:27).
 Walter C. Kaiser, The Messiah in the Old Testament, Grand Rapids, MI: Zondervan, 1995, p.51-51